sreeragvenugopal/Statistical-Data-Mining/README.md

 # Statistical-Data-Mining
-Contains all notebook file of Statistical Data Mining I course
+Contains all notebook file of Statistical Data Mining-I course